calico-team/calico-sp24/README.md

 ## Repository Structure
 Subdirectories are named after problem IDs and contain their solutions, editorials, tests, templates, and problem statements.

+### Executables

+These are custom scripts used to change the behavior of the judge for nonstandard problems.
+The `run` script changes how submissions are run, and is modified for interactive problems.
+The `compare` script changes how outputs are checked for correctness, and is modified for problems with multiple correct answers.

 ### Solutions
 Solutions are programs written by us that implement different approaches of varying efficiency in multiple programming languages to solve each problem.
 As a result, some solutions may pass more test sets than others.
 Solution files are named `[problem name]_[solution name].[extension]`, where `[solution_name]` is a keyword that describes the solution, and `[extension]` is the extension used by that language's source files (for example, `.cpp`, `.java`, or `.py`).